sourcegraph/handbook/content/people-ops/hiring/index.md

 ## Making a referral

-Current employees can refer a candidate [here](https://hire.lever.co/referrals/new)
+Current employees can refer a candidate in Greenhouse [here](https://tracking.cirrusinsight.com/5ae92f4c-b2ab-4851-852d-32a879d5bc4b/player-vimeo-com-video-163888438)

 Having your referral complete the application provides helpful context when considering their profile, but is not required.